 CURRICULUM:

-The 'Blanket Role' becomes the reason for students to engage deeply within the curriuculum and inspires empowered and purposeful learning, student voice and agency.
+As an Education Queensland facility, PEEC aligns all programs, which are designed and taught by qualified teachers, with the Australian Curriculum and QCAA guidelines.
+At PEEC, our programs are framed around the 'Blanket Role', which becomes the reason for students to engage deeply with the curriculum and inspires empowered and purposeful learning, student voice and agency.

 Students and teachers grow as Connected Learners who: